pokusio/pokus/README.md

 <!--

-Could not find how to deal with specific branches
+Could not find how to deal with specific branches, except master, but.. hey you know...

 [![Pokus master branch](https://circleci.com/gh/pokusio/pokus/tree/master.svg?style=svg)](vvv)